cviebrock/eloquent-sluggable/README.md

 	);
 ```

-Finally, from the command line again, run `php artisan config:publish cviebrock/eloquent-sluggable` to publish the default configuration file.
+Finally, from the command line again, run `php artisan vendor:publish` to publish the default configuration file.

 <a name="eloquent"></a>
 ## Updating your Eloquent Models